 As with most marketing agencies I specialised in a particular niche but it became clear that the means of successful marketing are similar across all industries, even if the best advertising methods may vary depending on the product, service or company being promoted.

-The marketing and advertising “tool kit” is essentially the same - billboard adverts, television advertising, newspaper adverts, radio advertising campaigns, social media, SEO strategy etc. – so regardless of what’s being advertised, with both my experience and brilliant media supplier contacts in place (offering great ad rates all over the country), I realised I could help any business achieve their marketing aims with cost-effective marketing teams.
+The marketing and advertising “toolkit” is essentially the same - billboard adverts, television advertising, newspaper adverts, radio advertising campaigns, social media, SEO strategy etc. – so regardless of what’s being advertised, with both my experience and brilliant media supplier contacts in place (offering great ad rates all over the country), I realised I could help any business achieve their marketing aims with cost-effective marketing teams.

 This realisation was the birth of PromoMEDIA.

-I was also aware that many of the main advertising agencies in London and indeed across the UK were, and still are, focussed on large companies with big budgets, advertising predominately on a national scale.
+I was also aware that many of the main advertising agencies in London and indeed across the UK were, and still are, focused on large companies with big budgets, advertising predominately on a national scale.
 This strategy continues to leave SMEs, major regional companies, start-up businesses and one-off purchasers to be simply passed down to less experienced members of advertising teams or even turned away to then look after the marketing and media buying themselves.

-This is simply because these companies are often spending less in comparison to their larger counterparts and are often seeking more cost-effective advertising; to put it bluntly they don't generate the ad agency as much money as the bigger brands and are so pushed down the order of priority.
+This is simply because these companies are often spending less in comparison to their larger counterparts and are often seeking more cost-effective advertising; to put it bluntly, they don't generate the ad agency as much money as the bigger brands and are so pushed down the order of priority.

-This means potential advertisers and aspiring businesses are left in a state of flux about where to go in-order to advertise, ultimately this leaving them to approach media owners directly, often then paying inflated rate-card marketing costs rather than the discounted rates enjoyed by the leading advertising agencies.
+This means potential advertisers and aspiring businesses are left in a state of flux about where to go in order to advertise, ultimately this leaving them to approach media owners directly, often then paying inflated rate-card marketing costs rather than the discounted rates enjoyed by the leading advertising agencies.